Short-Term Skilled Nursing Facilities for Seniors

 Please feel free to click on any link below to go directly to that specific section:

-4. Cost of a Short Term Skilled Nursing Facility
+- Cost of a Short-Term Skilled Nursing Facility

-5. Does Medicare Pay for Short Term Skilled Nursing?
+- Does Medicare Pay for Short-Term Skilled Nursing?

-7. What is My Daily Deductible for Short Term Skilled Nursing?
+- What is My Daily Deductible for Short-Term Skilled Nursing?

-Short Term Skilled Nursing, is the term used to describe medical care which is provided for a patient with the direct supervision of qualified health professionals such as nurses and therapists for the purpose of recovery.
-Short Term Skilled Nursing typically follows a hospital discharge with a fixed number of day available for the stay.
+Short Term Skilled Nursing, is the term used to describe medical care which is provided for a patient with the direct supervision of qualified health professionals such as nurses and therapists for recovery.
+Short Term Skilled Nursing typically follows a hospital discharge with a fixed number of days available for the stay.

 Skilled nursing services include: